SPI-Birds/pipelines/README.md

 All individual checks should function on rows and flag records as ‘warning’ (unlikely values) or ‘potential error’ (impossible values).

+### Approve-listing
 Approve-listed records (i.e. flagged records that are subsequently verified by data owners) should not be flagged by the checks.

 If the data owner verifies any records flagged by the quality check (i.e. classifies them as legitimate values) add them to `brood_approved_list.csv`, `capture_approved_list.csv`, `individual_approved_list.csv` or `location_approved_list.csv`.

+### Running quality check
+The quality check is run on data in the standard format using `quality_check()`.
+The quality check report can be printed as html and/or pdf.

+If you have trouble running the pdf, try setting the LaTeX engine to LuaLaTeX (i.e. `quality_check(latex_engine = "lualatex")`.
+If that doesn't work, a different LaTeX distribution, like TinyTeX (https://yihui.org/tinytex/), might work.